-These Greek potatoes are crispy on the outside and tender on the inside.
+Greek potatoes are crispy on the outside and tender on the inside.
 Flavored with lemon and herbs, these are perfectly irrisitable.
-Give roasted potatoes a Mediterranean twist by making Greek style potatoes with garlic, herbs and lots of lemon!
+Give roasted potatoes a Mediterranean twist by making them Greek style with garlic, herbs and lots of lemon!

-These Mediterranean style roasted potatoes are so good for a few reasons:
+These Greek roasted potatoes are so good for a few reasons:

-- These Greek potatoes are crispy on the outside and soft and creamy on the inside thanks to the slow cooking process with stock.
+- They are crispy on the outside and soft and tender on the inside thanks to the slow cooking process with stock.

-- Greek style potatoes are so simple to make which would be perfect for weeknight dinners or even weekend meals.
+- Greek style potatoes are so simple to make that they're great for both weeknight dinners and weekend meals!

 The difference between Greek potatoes and roasted potatoes is mostly in the style of cooking.
 Greek potatoes are cooked in chicken or vegetable stock whereas roasted potatoes are directly roasted with some oil and spice.

 - Potatoes: Try to get potatoes that have tender skin like baby potatoes, new potatoes or Yukon gold potatoes.
 If using larger potatoes, cut them into chunks or wedges.

-- Lemon: Gives a tangy flavor to the potatoes.
+- Lemon: Gives a tangy and bright flavor to the potatoes.
 Freshly squeezed lemon juice is the key, don't use bottled lemon juice for this recipe.

-- Rosemary and thyme: you can use both dried or fresh herbs.
+- Rosemary and thyme: you can use either dried or fresh herbs.

 - Olive oil: use the finest olive oil you have, you'll taste the difference.

-- Chicken Stock: The potatoes are cooked in chicken stock for more flavor.
-Chicken stock makes the potatoes very tender.
+- Chicken stock: The potatoes are cooked in chicken stock for more flavor.
+The stock makes the potatoes very tender.
 You can also opt for vegetable stock.

-There are so many delicious ingredients you can add to these delicious potatoes to give them more flavor.
-Add some cayenne or mustard to the olive oil for a good bit of heat, feta cheese on top for some creaminess and some dill for freshness.
-Chopped olives are also a great addition to this side dish.
+There are so many delicious ingredients you can add to these delicious potatoes to give them even more flavor.
+Add some cayenne or mustard to the olive oil for a good bit of heat, feta cheese on top for some creaminess, and some dill for freshness.
+Chopped olives are another a great addition to this side dish.

 Greek Potatoes Recipe